 But with stricter rules around physical distancing coming into play, and with gyms, pools, community centres closed, it’s more challenging to get your workout in.
 Time to get creative and also back to basics.

 – Outside is still open.
 Thanks to those who don’t understand the concept of keeping apart even while outdoors, more and more of our beautiful public parks and trails are closed for the time being.
 But there are still lots of places to go for a walk, run, bike ride, or hike.
 Remember, as Dr. Bonnie Henry said in her March 23 briefing, go with your immediate family only and keep your distance from others.

-- Make your living room your home gym.
+– Make your Healthy Living room your home gym.
 Remember you don’t need a lot of space to exercise at home.
 Think of how little room you actually take up in a group fitness class.
 You might need to drag some furniture around, or maybe not.
-Even in small spaces, a little patch of your living room floor, rec room, carport, deck, can be used a few times a week as your studio.
+Even in small spaces, a little patch of your Healthy Living room floor, rec room, carport, deck, can be used a few times a week as your studio.

 – To get this to really work, play the part.
 Don’t shuffle from your newly formed work-at-home space to your in-home gym in the same clothes.
 Put on workout gear, complete with runners.
 Psych yourself up mentally with music that revs you up.